ptechfusion19/pumpFunAmm_launch_swap/README.md

 #### 3. **Set Up Environment Variables**

-Copy the example.env file to .env:
+Copy the example.env file to .env and set the values of all parameters.

 #### 4. Run the Scripts